-This competency-based course is designed for students who need to earn physical education credit for the HS+ diploma.
-Students will gain a deeper understanding of physical education by creating a personalized self-directed exercise plan.
-Demonstrated achievement of the competencies will award 1 physical education credit toward the HS+ diploma.
+Competency-based course designed to earn physical education credit for the HS+ diploma.
+Gain a deeper understanding of physical education by creating a personalized self-directed exercise plan.
+Demonstrated achievement of the competencies will award 1.5 physical education credits toward the HS+ diploma.
 [PNP]